furqanali945/React-Learning-Journey---/README.md

 - In react, we will always use 2nd approach.
 This is a better approach.
 - It will also give you better user experience.
 - React has best render mechanism so we shouldn't worry about re render in 2nd approach.

+## Look into shimmer UI and why we use it.